alazeprt/JavaDependencyManager/README.md

 public class Test {
     public static void main(String[] args) throws Exception {
-        Dependency dependency = new Dependency("com.google.code.gson:gson:2.10.1"); // The quickest way to define Dependency dependency1 = new Dependency("com.google.code.gson", "gson", "2.10.1"); // This approach works as well
+        ExternalDependency dependency = new ExternalDependency("com.google.code.gson:gson:2.10.1"); // The quickest way to define
+        ExternalDependency dependency1 = new ExternalDependency("com.google.code.gson", "gson", "2.10.1"); // This approach works as well
         List<Dependency> list = dependency.getSubDependencies(); // Traverse all sub-dependencies of this dependency
         DependencyDownloader.downloadAll(list, "./libs", 8); // Download all dependencies to the ./libs folder, using 8 threads per dependency
     }